 K1 Fiancé Visas

-A K1 visa allows a US citizen (but not a permanent resident) to bring his or her fiancé to this country for a period of 90 days in order to get married.
+A K1 visa allows a US citizen (but not a permanent resident) to bring his or her fiancé to this country (often with minor children) for a period of 90 days in order to get married.
 If the couple does not get married within the 90 days the fiancé has to leave, but if they do get married, the fiancé can stay if he or she files for adjustment of status , preferably before the fiancé visa runs out.

 There are a few other requirements, for example, it is almost always required that the couple must have actually met in person at least one time in order to qualify for a fiancé visa.